Isabelle-Dr/MidTerm-Project/README.md

 ### System Requirements

 This project is developed using Python.
-It runs on a Windows system.
+It runs on a Windows and Mac system.

 ### Data Requirements